PrimaveraDeveloper/identity-server/ref/features/user-invitations.md

 ## Receiver Identifier

-As mentioned above the receiver identifier is suggested by the client application.
+As mentioned above, the receiver identifier is suggested by the client application.
 This is important because it allows the client application to store information about the potential user, before he actually exists.

 IDS will always create the new user account - when the invitation is accepted - using this identifier to ensure that both "accounts" match (in IDS and in the client application).